SUMMER ACADEMIES

 • Don your paleontologist hat for dinosaur explorations!
 Hatch a dinosaur egg, while considering carnivores, herbivores and omnivores.
 Explore continental drift.
 Construct fossils and explore body types and teeth structures of dinosaurs.
 How did they evolve in the different geologic periods?
 How did their bodies change from fish-like creatures to a tyrannosaurus rex?
 What made them all extinct?
 Then join the ‘safari’ as we locate tropical rainforests on a map.
 Why is the rainforest important?
 How do plants, as well as animals like monkeys, bats and frogs, survive?
 Make your own tropical spice blend.
 What other rainforest resources do we use every day?
 Lots of hands-on activities and projects.

-• Books & Bridges!
-Tales & Tools!
-Paragraphs & Problems!
-Like to read?
-Like to build?
-In this high-touch, hands-on camp you’ll read a broad range of books and identify problems that characters face.
-You’ll brainstorm solutions based on the character’s needs and constraints of the text.
+• Work through engineering design challenges inspired by a broad range of literature!
+In this high-touch, hands-on camp you’ll read texts and identify problems that characters face.
+Brainstorm solutions based on the character’s needs and constraints of the text.
 Then work with your team to design and build realistic solutions for the characters to use.
+But you’re not finished!
 Test your solution, then refine it to make it even better!
 Collaboration, communication, creativity and critical thinking are key elements.
 Problem solve with your favorite characters in this “novel” summer camp!
+Did you take this last summer?
+Come on back—we’ll have new stories and some new materials to work with.
 (Novel Engineering is an approach originally developed by Tufts University to teach students the engineering process and link it to problems to fix, all through engaging literature.)

 • Plunge into the mysteries of the ocean.
 Meet sea animals, large and small, friendly and dangerous.
 How do their babies live?
 Make edible aquariums.
 How is a coral reef like a giant apartment building?
 Clean up a mini oil spill and find out how we can protect the ocean.
 Then explore the sun, moon, planets and stars!
 Create a replica of the surface of the moon.
 Look at its sea, volcanoes and Apollo landings, and build your own miniature ‘moon rover.’
 How far can you jump on the moon?
 Calculate your weight on other planets.
 Harness the energy of the sun in your solar oven to roast toasty marshmallows.